caredotcom/lesswatcher/README.md

 Lesswatcher watches the filesystem for changes to .less files in both places, then compiles just the CSS_DIR's .less files.
 This way you avoid generating unused .css files, which would otherwise litter your project and add to bloat and potential confusion.

 The generated .css files should be managed in source control, and referenced directly in markup or app config just like any other .css file.
 The generated .css files should never be edited by hand.
-(Managing compiled assets in scm is usually a bad idea, but in this case it's justified given the benefits of offline lessc.)
+(Managing compiled assets in scm is not always a great idea, but in this case it's justified given the benefits of offline lessc.)

 ## Installation

 ###Prerequisites:
-1. Install latest **node** (e.g. 0.8.11) and **npm** (e.g. 1.1.62)
+1. Get **node** and **npm**
-  (If on Windows, use the official nodejs.org/download/ MSI installer)
+  (The official installer from nodejs.org/download/ is recommended, esp. for Windows users.)

 2. Edit your $PATH env var:
-  **Add the npm/bin directory to your $PATH**
-  (Its location depends on your system, might be e.g. /usr/local/share/npm/bin)
+  **Add the npm global bin directory to your $PATH** (Its location depends on your system, on OSX it might be e.g. /usr/local/share/npm/bin.)
+  (NOTE on Windows 7, try "C:\Users\<username>\AppData\Roaming\npm", without "bin".)

 3. Add a new $NODE_PATH env var:
-  **Add the npm/lib/node_modules directory to $NODE_PATH**
+  **Add the npm global node_modules directory to $NODE_PATH** (Its location depends on your system, on OSX it might be e.g. /usr/local/share/npm/lib/node_modules.)
-  (npm/lib is a peer of npm/bin, it's where node's global modules are installed)
+  (NOTE on Windows 7, try "C:\Users\<username>\AppData\Roaming\npm\node_modules", without "lib")

+4. Get LESS:
+  Install the official **less** package globally
+    **npm install -g less**
+  (This will make the "lessc" executable available on your system.)

-###Install globally:
+###Install lesswatcher globally:
-4. Install lesswatcher globally:
+5. Install lesswatcher globally:

-    **$ npm install -g lesswatcher**
+    **npm install -g lesswatcher**

+###Test installation
+6. See if it worked!
+Just cd to your project's web-app directory (i.e. the parent of /less and /css) and type:

+    **lesswatcher --help**

 ###Optional Configuration:

-5. Optionally create a **lesswatcher-config.json** file to override the default settings.
+7. Optionally create a **lesswatcher-config.json** file to override the default settings.
 (See Configuration section for details.)

-6. See if it worked!
-Just cd to your project's web-app directory (i.e. the parent of /less and /css) and type:

-    **$ lesswatcher**

 That's it!
 Now, editing .less files will trigger lessc on all less files under your CSS_DIR's directory (with console logging in the terminal window).